vlang/v/CONTRIBUTING.md

 - Constructs the compiler object (`struct V`).
 - Creates a list of .v files that need to be parsed.
 - Creates a parser object for each file and runs `parse()` on them.
-- The correct backend is called (C, JS, x64), and a binary is compiled.
+- The correct backend is called (C, JS, native), and a binary is compiled.

 2. `v/scanner` The scanner's job is to parse a list of characters and convert them to tokens.